 While these three giants own most of the market, Disney+ and Apple TV+ have also been making a dent in the industry.
 Disney+ has gained 28.6 million subscribers since its launch in November 2019, a huge feat in such a short period of time.

 Still, Disney+ may be a phenomenon in the streaming wars.
 Disney+ has a large advantage in already owning all of its content and hosting a previously established huge fan base.

 Disney owns Marvel, Star Wars, and all the Disney classics that people watch with their children.

-In 2020 so far, fewer than 10 million customers have subscribed to Apple TV+’s 12-month free trial, which is only 10% of Apple’s eligible buyers.
+At the start of 2020, fewer than 10 million customers have subscribed to Apple TV+’s 12-month free trial, which is only 10% of Apple’s eligible buyers.
 With 1.5 billion Apple devices around the world, Apple already has a customer base that knows its products.
 Apple expected to see a return on this massive customer base, but, instead, received only a small percent of subscriptions from its base.

 While Disney+ has made massive strides in months, Apple may need to reevaluate its streaming strategy.

 A more extreme example of failure in the streaming space is Quibi, a new streaming service dedicated to short content.

 Unfortunately, Quibi gambled on people wanting to watch 7-10 minute TV shows or movies instead of long-form content.
 The company spent $1.8 billion on launching a mobile-only platform where people were supposed to watch high-quality media that was split into bite-sized chapters.